-In 1510 (according to other sources – in 1521), the Jewish community built a synagogue in Luboml: one of the most beautiful Jewish brick temples on the territory of the Commonwealth.
-The Great Synagogue was located near to the defense shaft within the city limits, in the south west corner of the market square.
+In 1510 (or, according to other sources – in 1521), the Jewish community built a synagogue in Luboml that was one of the most beautiful stone synagogues in Poland-Lithuania.
+It was located near the bulwark within the city limits, in the southwestern corner of the market square.

-One of the most famous rabbis of Luboml was Hersh, who served since 1556 until the 1570s.
-Since then, for nearly a century, the rabbis from Luboml were among the most famous in Poland.
-One of them was Abraham Polak, author of numerous books and teacher.
-At the end of the 16th century, another well-known rabbi late in the 16th century was Moshe Mes, who put 613 commandments in a poetic form and penned an important work on Jewish rituals.
-His books printed in 1591 in Krakow, were reprinted in 1720 in Frankfurt am Main, in 1958 in London, and in 1964 in Brooklyn.
+One of the most famous rabbis of Luboml was Rabbi Hersh, who served from 1556 until the 1570s.
+From that time, for nearly a century, the rabbis of Luboml were among the most famous in Poland.
+One of them was Abraham Polak, a teacher and the author of numerous rabbinic works.
+A well-known rabbi late in the 16th century was Moshe Mes, who put 613 commandments in a poetic form and penned an important work on Jewish rituals.
+His books printed in 1591 in Cracow were reprinted in Frankfurt and Main in 1720, in London in 1958, and in Brooklyn in 1964.

-In the Jewish school in Luboml studied Seweryn Lubomelczyk (born in Luboml, 1532–1612), who converted to Catholicism as an adult and became famous in Europe as a prominent theologian and orator.
+One of the students of Luboml’s Jewish school was Seweryn Lubomelczyk, born in Luboml (1532–1612), who converted to Catholicism as an adult and became famous across Europe as an eminent theologian and orator.
 Unlike it happened with other converts, Seweryn made a vertiginous career in the Catholic world.
-The pope and Polish kings entrusted him with important matters.
-Seweryn Lubomelczyk wrote many theological works and enjoyed authority among the Dominicans.
+The pope and Polish kings entrusted him with the most important matters.
+Seweryn of Luboml authored numerous theological studies and had considerable standing in the Dominican Order.

-In 1564, the Jewish community paid a tax of 150 florins, i.e. 1 florin per person.
-Jews worked in crafts, leased lands, traded with Lviv, Kiev, Brest, Przemysl, Lublin and Warsaw.
-The Bug River was used to transport goods to Gdansk and other cities.
-These were mainly wood, potash, wax, honey, salt, saffron, jewelery and others.
-The minutes of the Council of Four Lands of 1667 contain a statement of tax rates per year.
-Larger towns, including Luboml, are mentioned separately.
-The Jewish community was taxed in the amount of 8,100 guilders tax levied on the local Jewish community.
+In 1564, the Jewish community paid 150 florins of tax – 1 florin per person.
+The Jews worked in crafts, leased land, and traded with Lwów, Kyiv, Brest, Przemyśl, Lublin, and Warsaw.
+Commodities were transported down the Bug River to Gdańsk and other cities.
+These were mainly timber, potash, wax, honey, salt, saffron, jewellery, and other commodities.
+The 1667 protocols of the Council of Four Lands list annual tax rates per person.
+Larger towns are listed separately, particularly Luboml with 8,100 guilders tax levied on the local Jewish community.

-During World War I, the city was occupied by the Austrians.
-While a large part of the inhabitants had been evacuated to Russia, most of the Jews remained.
-The mayor of Luboml at that time was David Wejtsfrucht-London, brother of the local Rabbi Aryeh-Leib London.
+During World War I, the town was occupied by Austrians.
+While a large number of local inhabitants had fled to Russia, most of the Jews remained.
+The mayor of Luboml at that time was David Wejtsfrucht-London, brother of the local rabbi Aryeh-Leib London.

-Some Jewish craftsmen belonged to the underground Communist Party of Western Ukraine and were persecuted by the authorities.
-Although the authorities did not allow Ukrainians and Jews from high state offices, Jews and Ukrainians did elect their representatives to the municipal council and the county council.
+Some Jewish craftsmen were members of the underground Communist Party of Western Ukraine and were persecuted by the authorities.
+Even though the authorities barred Ukrainians and Jews from high state offices, Jews and Ukrainians did elect their representatives to the municipal council and the county council.

 World War II and the Holocaust

-In September 1939, the Germans were the first to enter Luboml but withdrew after a few days, according to the secret addendum to the 1939 Molotov-Ribbentrop Pact.
-Some of the residents – those with communist sympathies built a gate to welcome the Red Army.
-At the sight of it, a retreating Polish division made a series of executions.
-Between October 1939 and June 1941, the Soviet authorities ruled the city.
-All social activities independent of the official Soviet organization were banned, and the old Jewish cemetery destroyed.
-On 22 June 1941, the German army returned to Luboml.
-In December 1942, the Nazis organized a ghetto covering the area of just a few streets.
-In early October 1942, the Germans shot all Jewish inhabitants (almost 5 thousand people) near a brick factory in the Borki forest.
+In September 1939, the Germans entered the town and then retreated across the Bug after a few days, according to the secret addendum to the 1939 Molotov-Ribbentrop Pact.
+Some of the residents – those with communist sympathies – built a welcoming gate for the Red Army.
+On seeing this, a retreating unit of the Polish Army carried out a series of executions in retaliation.
+From October 1939, until June 1941, the town remained under Soviet rule.
+All social activity outside the official Soviet institutional framework was banned; the old Jewish cemetery was destroyed.
+On June 22, 1941, German troops entered Luboml again.
+In December 1942, the Nazis set up a ghetto encompassing the area of just a few streets.
+In the first days of October 1942, the Germans shot nearly all Jewish inhabitants (almost 5,000 people) in the forest near the brickyard close to the village of Borki.

 The synagogue functioned until the beginning of the Nazi occupation and survived in good condition.
-In the first months of the occupation, the German authorities forced the Jews to bring all ancient scrolls and books from the synagogue, and burned them.
-Then, they made a hole in the wall of the synagogue to be able to get inside with a truck with clothes of the shot victims and items stole from Jewish homes; they used the synagogue for sorting and packing the stolen goods.
-However, the building survived the German occupation and was demolished only after the reinstitution of the Soviet rule in 1944.
+In the first months of the Nazi occupation, the new authorities forced the Jews to carry all valuable scrolls and books out of the synagogue, and then the Nazis burnt them.
+Afterwards, the Germans broke a hole through the wall of the synagogue, large enough for a truck to get in and out.
+The truck was loaded with the clothes of people who had been shot and the goods looted from Jewish houses stockpiled in the synagogue.
+However, the building of the synagogue did survive the occupation and was not pulled down until 1947, under Soviet rule.

 The Jewish diaspora

-In 1973, in Israel, to commemorate the 600th anniversary of the Jewish community of Luboml, Jews born in Luboml from Israel, Canada, and the USA who had been born in Luboml published a large volume of memories about Luboml and the Jewish community.
-Thanks to the efforts a New Yorker born in Luboml, Aaron Ziegelman, a large number of materials and document about the local Jewish community was collected.
-The exhibition of these materials and documents called Remembering Luboml was shown in all US states, Jerusalem, London and Warsaw.
-In 2003, a documentary was made about the history of the Jewish community of the city.
-My Heart Remembers (more information: www.luboml.org).
+In 1973, in Israel, on the occasion of the 600th anniversary of Luboml’s Jewish community, Jews from Israel, Canada, and the USA who had been born in Luboml published a large volume of memories about the town and its Jewish community.
+Thanks to the efforts of Aaron Ziegelman, a New Yorker born in Luboml, a large amount of material and documents was collected about the town’s Jewish community.
+A major exhibition of these materials and documents, entitled Remembering Luboml, was shown all over the USA, as well as in Jerusalem, London, and Warsaw.
+In 2003, a documentary was produced about the history of the town’s Jewish community, Luboml.
+My Heart Remembers (for more information, see: www.luboml.org).

 Jewish cemetery with the monument of the victims of the Holocaust